-Many experiments have shown that these animals know how to identify specific emotions on the faces of humans, or recognize dogs they know by sight, or figure out what their owners mean when asked to bring them something.
+Many experiments have shown that these animals know how to identify specific emotions on the faces of humans, recognize dogs they know by sight, or figure out what their owners mean when asked to bring them something.

 Training Dogs to Be Rational

 Since rationality is in their nature, dog owners may hone this skill through play, mental exercises, and more training.

-However, it could be pointless to expect a dog to process rational thought in more complex situations simply because their brain does not have such capacity.
+However, expecting a dog to process rational thought in more complex situations could be pointless simply because their brain does not have such capacity.

 What's clear, however, is that every rational act that dogs do seems to be goal-oriented and beneficial to the dog.
 In the case of Santos' experiment, it was for the dog to get access to the treat.